emergentworks/curriculum/docs/Supplemental/digitalLiteracy/computer-basics.md

 - Have them copy/paste useful information from an article into their notes and reformat it

-[Typing.com](https://www.typing.com/student/lessons) offers some free lessons for typing practice
+<a href="https://www.typing.com/student/lessons" target="_blank">Typing.com</a> offers some free lessons for typing practice

-[Speed Coder](https://www.speedcoder.net/lessons/) has free modules for practice typing in different programming languages
+<a href="https://www.speedcoder.net/lessons/" target="_blank">Speed Coder</a> has free modules for practice typing in different programming languages

 ### Additional Resources

-A full list of Mac keyboard shortcuts can be found [here](https://support.apple.com/en-us/HT201236)
+A full list of Mac keyboard shortcuts can be found <a href="https://support.apple.com/en-us/HT201236" target="_blank">here</a>

-A list of PC keyboard shortcuts can be found [here](https://support.microsoft.com/en-us/windows/windows-keyboard-shortcuts-3d444b08-3a00-abd6-67da-ecfc07e86b98#ID0EBD=Windows_11)
+A list of PC keyboard shortcuts can be found <a href="https://support.microsoft.com/en-us/windows/windows-keyboard-shortcuts-3d444b08-3a00-abd6-67da-ecfc07e86b98#ID0EBD=Windows_11" target="_blank">here</a>